Codigo-io/docs/docs/getting_started/specification.md

 CIDL is a work in progress, open initiative to standardize how Smart Contracts Interfaces and data structures are described.

-The Codigo Interface Description Language defines a, programming language-agnostic, interface description for Smart Contract Interfaces and custom data types, which allows both humans and computers to discover and understand the capabilities of a Smart Contract without requiring access to source code, additional documentation, or reverse engineering.
+The Codigo Interface Description Language defines a programming language-agnostic, interface description for Smart Contract Interfaces and custom data types, which allows both humans and computers to discover and understand the capabilities of a Smart Contract without requiring access to source code, additional documentation, or reverse engineering.
 The CIDL Specification removes guesswork in calling a Smart Contract.